Media and Entertainment

 In short, Friedman Kaplan possesses the experience and expertise to serve every type of media and entertainment company — large, small, old, new, traditional, and groundbreaking.

 - We represented Amazon.com, Inc. in connection with multiple class actions alleging antitrust violations in relation to the pricing of e-books.
 Although principal counsel for Amazon was a firm in Seattle, Friedman Kaplan’s representation included the initial discussions with the class plaintiffs through preparation of non-party Amazon witnesses at the trial.

 - We are representing Viacom Media Networks in connection with seeking third-party discovery under appropriate safeguards to assist Viacom in its defense of antitrust claims brought by Cablevision Systems Corp.

-- We represented Viacom International Inc. and MTV Networks (now Viacom Media Networks) in defense of an action alleging breach of a license agreement and fraud relating to trademark registrations in Latin America.
+- We represented Viacom International Inc. and MTV Networks in defense of an action alleging breach of a license agreement and fraud relating to trademark registrations in Latin America.
 We succeeded in procuring a favorable settlement for our client following dismissal with prejudice of the fraud claims.